Can Your California HOA Force You to Keep a Grass Lawn?

 Can a California HOA require a green lawn?

-No. California Civil Code §4735(b), as amended by AB 1164, voids any CC&R provision that requires turf grass or plants that need regular watering.
+No. California Civil Code §4735(a) voids any CC&R provision that prohibits low water-using or drought-tolerant landscaping, which is what a turf mandate does.
 The HOA can require your yard to look maintained, but it cannot require a lawn specifically.

 Does AB 1572 ban my HOA from requiring turf?